100R

 a black banana slug

 We spent a lot of time reading up on this, trying to figure out if black slugs were really displacing banana slugs, but nothing seemed to be conclusive.
-Black slugs are considered horticultural pests, they can also pose a problem in sensitive ecosystems, although in some other ecosystems the fact that they are detritivores can be an asset.
+Black slugs are considered horticultural pests, they can also pose a problem in sensitive ecosystems, although in some other ecosystems it seems that them being detritivores could be an asset.

 a black banana slug close up